Python API Reference

 : The access key for communication with Graphsignal cloud.api_url

 : Graphsignal on-premise server URL.
-Default to Graphsignal cloud.deployment
+Defaults to Graphsignal cloud.deployment

-: A unique name to group and identify endpoints for a particular deployment, version or environment.tags
+: A unique name to group and identify operations for a particular deployment, version or environment.tags

 graphsignal.set_tag